How an Order Upgrade Boosted Conversion and Revenue Per Session for Bombshell Sports

 Merchants who have spent time optimizing their checkout flow are cautious about introducing anything that might interrupt the path to purchase.
 The Bombshell results offer a useful example to show that when the value is clear and immediate, the dynamic changes.

 While these results are specific to Bombshell, the underlying principle is consistent: when shoppers perceive genuine, immediate value, checkout additions can support conversion rather than suppress it.
-It’s important to remember that what drives lift for any individual brand will depend on how the experience is implemented and how well it resonates with their customers
+What drives lift for any individual brand will depend on how the experience is implemented and how well it resonates with their customers.

-A 2.81% lift in conversion rate and a 4.69% lift in revenue per session are outcomes that compound.
-Across hundreds of thousands of sessions, those percentages represent real revenue.
+A 2.81% lift in conversion rate, a 4.69% lift in revenue per session, and a 7.7% lift in lifetime value are outcomes that compound.
+Across hundreds of thousands of sessions and the months that follow, those percentages translate into real revenue.
 The only way to know what they look like for your store is to run the test.

 2.81%